Discord4J/Discord4J/docs/Logging.md

 ```
 The value like `PRESENCE_UPDATE` must match from the ones in [this](https://github.com/Discord4J/Discord4J/blob/master/gateway/src/main/java/discord4j/gateway/json/dispatch/EventNames.java) file.

-For complete control over what you want to filter in a declarative manner, use JaninoEvaluator.
+For complete control over what you want to filter, use JaninoEvaluator.
 First add [janino](https://search.maven.org/artifact/org.codehaus.janino/janino/3.0.10/jar) as a dependency and then apply the following to your `logback.xml`:

 ```xml
     <appender name="CONSOLE" class="ch.qos.logback.core.ConsoleAppender">